plotly/academy/_react/1-introduction.md

 ```
 <em>(<a target="_blank" href="https://react.jsbin.com/sewaru/8/edit?js,output">JSBin</a>)</em>

-Now we can reuse our `Wrapper` component across our application and have consistent styling!
+Now we have a reusable `Wrapper` component that could make sure every page across our application has consistent styling!

 ### JSX